 Learn more about making balanced mixed dishes here.

 What if my portions don’t always fit the balanced plate?

 The balanced plate is a guideline, which means that while most of the time it does a pretty good job at helping us build balanced meals, there are always some exceptions.
 With all the different food and meal choices available, it would be impossible to always have a perfectly balanced plate.
 The key to balance is aiming for a variety of foods, and appropriate portion sizes.

 Can you explain why different foods are grouped together on the balanced plate?

 As easy way to categorize foods is to focus on the type of macronutrient most present in that food.
 This is how foods are categorized in our balanced plate.

 While we group together similar foods to help create balance at meals, it is important to recognize that very few foods contain only one macronutrient.
-Most foods provide a little of all three macronutrients-- protein, carbohydrates and fat.
+Most foods provide some amount of all three macronutrients (protein, carbohydrates and fat).
 For example, a slice of wholegrain bread is a grain and starch serving because it is high in fibre and carbohydrates, but that same slice of bread also has a little protein and fat, along with vitamins and minerals.

 Have questions about the balanced plate, eating well or nutrition on campus?
 Our UW Dietitian has answers!
 Email Nicole at email@example.com.